-Will it still be possible for you to settle and survive within a relatively short period of time?
-YES, it is possible, is the simple answer.
+Will it still be possible for you to settle in Germany and get on your feet within a relatively short period of time?

 The more realistic answer, however, is that it’s highly dependent the amount of self-propelling drive and energy you have, your ability to quickly learn German, as well as your self-confidence and necessary professional experience in your area of expertise to find a job, or to go-it-alone and become self-employed.

-B2 level German would be considered a minimum to work in a company where the official business language is German, i.e. every company except those major multinationals which operate in an international environment.
+B2 level German would be considered a minimum to work in a company where the official business language is German, which is basically every company except those major multinationals which operate in an international environment.

-Upon completing a language course, the student would be expected to return home to their country of origin.
-That is, unless they found a job which fulfills the criteria for obtaining a Blue Card or a residence permit during their language course studies.
+Upon completing a language course, you would be expected to return home, unless you find a job which fulfils the criteria for obtaining a Blue Card or a residence permit during their language course studies.

-Otherwise, an individual can always apply to extend their stay through obtaining a job seeker visa.
+Otherwise, you can always apply to extend your stay through obtaining a job seeker visa (see below).

 The Job-Seeker Visa